YuHengKit/SentimentAnalysis/README.md

 # SentimentAnalysis

-SST-5 Malay is translated from SST-5 using Google translate API in "Google Translate (En-Malay).ipynb".
+SST-5 Malay is translated from SST-5 using Google translate API in **Google Translate (En-Malay).ipynb**.